jimyeong/ops-check-service/README.md

 A reliability-focused backend service for ingesting, storing, and reasoning over environmental signals — designed to run correctly under noisy sensors, unreliable networks, and long-running operational conditions.

+> **Status:** In active development.
+Core ingestion, alerting, and notification pipelines are implemented and tested.

 ---

-## Why this project exists
+## Origin Story

 This project started from a very small but very real problem.

 I live in an old flat with poor bathroom ventilation.
-Moisture accumulates slowly and invisibly, and over time mould began to grow.
-One day, I found that towels I carefully maintain had been damaged by mould.
+Moisture accumulated slowly and invisibly, and over time mould began to grow — eventually damaging towels I had carefully maintained.

-The loss itself was minor, but the lesson was not:

-> Environmental problems are slow, silent, and invisible — by the time damage is obvious, it is already too late.
+The loss itself was minor, but the lesson was not: **environmental problems are slow, silent, and invisible.
+By the time damage is obvious, it is already too late.**

 Instead of treating it as a one-off inconvenience, I chose to approach it as a backend systems problem: